 In connection with the Credit Facility entered into in June 2014, the Company issued a warrant to purchase 8,230 shares of common stock at an exercise price of \$15.19.
-The warrant will terminate on the earlier of June 30, 2019, and the closing of a merger or consolidation transaction in which the Company is not the surviving entity.
-The warrant was recorded at fair value of \$0.1 million to additional-paid-in-capital in accordance with ASC 815-10 based upon the allocation of the debt proceeds.
+The warrant was recorded at fair value of \$0.1 million to additional paid-in-capital in accordance with ASC 815-10 based upon the allocation of the debt proceeds.
+During the nine months ended September 30, 2019, 8,230 warrants were net exercised for 5,813 shares of the Company's common stock.
+As of September 30, 2019, the Company has no warrants outstanding.